Quitch/GW-AI-Overhaul/README.md

 ## Known Issues

 1. Continue War does not continue the war if more than one enemy faction remains alive.
-Use Quit then Return to Galactic War to workaround this.
+Use Quit then Return to Galactic War to work around this.

 ## Recommended mods